Galhoz/greends-fads-first-project/quote_with_typos.md

-This is a list of items and stmps.
-We need to fix the boks and the beverge.
+We need to fix the boks immediately.
-Check also botles and duccks.